 - Consider your budget.
 While the ideas presented here are relatively inexpensive to complete be sure to add up the cost of all of the components to make sure the finished table will be within budget.

-- Look for help from someone who is handy with tools and knowledgeable about working with wood.
+- Look for help, if you need it, from someone who is handy with tools and knowledgeable about working with wood.

 The right cutting table is an investment of money and time.
 If done properly, it will become a cherished piece of equipment you’ll use for many years to come.